 Joe is proud of his work that spans from teaching in the classroom to district, state, and national level leadership where he supports educators that teach grades PK-12.
 He strives to connect social studies educators regardless of grade level, content area, geographic location, or political leanings.
 He has worked with Colonial Williamsburg, Learning for Justice (formerly Teaching Tolerance), the National Council for Geographic Education, ThinkerAnalytix, Jump$tart Coalition for Personal Finance, iCivics, National Geographic, and has taught Elementary Methods at the University of Maine.

 Joe served as a high school social studies classroom teacher for nine years in rural Wisconsin before leaving the classroom to be the Social Studies Teacher Leader for the Madison Metropolitan School District for three years.
 Joe was the Social Studies Specialist for the Maine Department of Education for five years and is now the Director of Programs for the Bill of Rights Institute, a 501(c)3 non-profit based out of Arlington, Virginia.
-He is an elected member of the Board of Directors for the National Council for the Social Studies (NCSS) and is running for president of NCSS this fall.
+He is the Vice President for the National Council for the Social Studies (NCSS) and can be found on almost all social media @madisonteacher.

 Joe currently holds leadership positions or serves in an advisory capacity with the following organizations: